- 1 Top 7 Best RV Solar Panels Compared

 To weed out some of the less desirable options we looked at several core features that signify a good solar energy panel.
 Durability placed high in the list.
 All of the panels you see here can be used outdoors.
 It should be noted that only a select few can withstand high-pressure situations such as extreme wind and snow.

 Viability and efficiency also matter.
 How much energy do the panels produce under ideal conditions?
 Every panel we chose for the list produces at least 100-watts of power, which should equate to about 30-amp-hours per day.
 That’s enough to sustain most RV setups even with a small arsenal of appliances.
-All of them also include a junction box, which ensures the cells contained within the panel are efficient even when shaded.
+Models with solar panel kits scored well.
+On our list of the best solar panels for RVs, all of them also include a junction box, which ensures the cells contained within the panel are efficient even when shaded.
 Some include a charge controller, which is necessary for use with battery backups.

 Finally, there are the convenience-related features.
 That pertains to things like portability — such as being able to fold up a panel into a compact form — LCD readout displays, integrated mounting tools, and much more.
 All the panels listed have pre-drilled holes for mounting — or in the case of Winnewsun’s bendable panel, grommets.